Laboratory of analysis and observation by Optical Microscope (OM)

 Optical microscopy is an observation technique that enables the surface and structure of materials to be examined on a micrometric scale.
 Using visible light, it offers rapid, non-destructive visualisation of many types of sample.

-In the FILAB laboratory, this technique is used in conjunction with other analytical methods to provide an accurate overview of your materials or defects.
+In the FILAB laboratory, the Optical Microscope analysis technique is used in conjunction with other analytical methods to provide an accurate overview of your materials or defects.
 In particular, it can be used to identify surface defects, inclusions, areas of wear or corrosion.

 We have several optical microscopes at our disposal, including a latest-generation microscope equipped with several modes such as: reflection (light and dark background), transmission, polarisation, cross-polarisation, etc. The instrument is automated and linked to dedicated software.